gtherin/bulkhours/README.md

-This package is a support library for different courses
+This package is a support library for different courses.

-# Table of Contents
+Here is the table of contents:

 1. [Plan of econometry course](#planeco)
 2. [Plan of High Performance Programming on GPU course](#planhpc)
 3. [Generic methods](#methods)